codingbbq/codingbbq.github.io/_posts/2019-04-30-Think-Python-By-Allen-Downey.markdown

 #### Checking and verifying the type

 Python lets us use the "type()" method to find the type of particular literal.
-We can also verify the type using the `isinstance(6, int)` method which checks if 6 is of type integer and returns a boolean.
+We can also verify the type using the `isinstance(6, int)` method which checks if 6 is of type integer and returns a Boolean.

 ```python